Are you trapped into a Dispute relating to bank?

 Even if this condition was included in the signed agreement, this condition is not regarded as an absolute authorization for the bank to adjust the interest rate.
 This differs from the loans that are controlled by a specific interest rate that is decided by a certain entity (the Emirates Interbank Offered Rate (EIBOR), a foreign, local, central, commercial or government bank) in addition to a specified percentage.

 Banks impose periodic fines in case of late payment in addition to the interest, however, such fines shall be at the discretion of the court in any dispute.
 Moreover, the court may, at the request of the debtor, request a reduction in the value of the fines, particularly in respect of credit cards.

-Nour Attorneys & Legal Consultants team represents our clients in a highly professional and timely manner against banks, in order for our clients to be able to get their rights as well as recover any amounts that the bank may have illegally received.
-You can always contact our team for legal advice and consultation regarding any banking disputes.
+Nour Attorneys Law firm tends to provide best litigation and bank consultancy services to our clients in a highly professional and timely manner against banks.
+Our law firm primarily believes in providing exception services so that our clients be able to get their rights as well as recover any amounts that the bank may have illegally received.
+You can always contact our law firm lawyers and legal consultants for best legal services in relation to any banking disputes.